Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 Russia

-Russia has restricted VPN use in the past, but VPNs, in general, don’t appear to be illegal.
+Russia has restricted VPN use in the past.
+VPNs, in general, don’t appear to be illegal, but you need to use a government-approved service.
 However, you might want to avoid accessing any sites that the Russian government blocks.

 Turkey

 Turkey restricts VPN use.
-This could mean VPNs are still legal to use in Turkey, but you’d have to find one that works.
+This could mean VPNs are still legal to use in Turkey, but you’d have to find one that is government-approved.
 You would also want to avoid accessing any blocked websites if you use a VPN.

 Turkmenistan